ak1922/tf_ak_azure_pub/compute/compute_vm_linux/README.md

 ###### Azure Linux Virtual Machine
-This is a one folder module that create an Azure Liuux virtual machine.
+A one folder module that creates an Azure Liuux virtual machine.